Mpqg/holberton-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
 #This script prints absolute path name of the current working directory
-echo "This script is situated in the directory 0x00-shell_basics"
+echo "This script is situated in the directory created 0x00-shell_basics"